 identity.getRedirectURL() returns a URL at a fixed domain name and a subdomain derived from the add-on's ID.
 Some OAuth servers (such as Google) only accept domains with a verified ownership as the redirect URL.
 As the dummy domain cannot be controlled by extension developers, the default domain cannot always be used.

-Loopback addresses are an accepted alternative that do not require domain validation (based on RFC 8252, section 7.3).
-Starting from Firefox 86, the following format is also permitted as a value for the redirect URL (see bug 1635344 for more details):
+However, loopback addresses are an accepted alternative that do not require domain validation (based on RFC 8252, section 7.3).
+Starting from Firefox 86, a loopback address with the format

 Starting with Firefox 86, the special loopback address described above can be used too.